great-northern-diver/loon/website/md/index.md

 # Statistical Displays

-Currently we provide a display for histograms, scatterplots, serialaxes plots (i.e. star glyphs or parallel coordinates) and navigation graphs.
+Currently we provide an interactive displays for histograms, scatterplots, serialaxes plots (i.e. star glyphs or parallel coordinates) and navigation graphs.

 # User Interface